The ecological importance of viruses in Antarctic waters

 Samples of Antarctic waters near Rothera Research Station (Antarctica) are analysed back at the NIOZ, after which statistical analysis of the mortality rates is performed and the temporal environmental and biological variables are correlated to the viral lysis and grazing rates of the phytoplankton and bacteria.
 Molecular analysis will be done using metagenomics and performed on community and single cell level.

-We are looking for hardworking, accurate and highly motivated master students, with preferably a background in microbiology and molecular biology.
+We are looking for hardworking, accurate and highly motivated MSc students, with preferably a background in microbiology and/or molecular biology.
+Projects have a time span of 6-9 months.